 4. Check the stability with the help of a formal charge concept

 A formal charge is the charge assigned to an atom in a molecule, assuming that electrons in all chemical bonds are shared equally between atoms.

-The structure with the formal charge close to zero or zero is the best and stable lewis structure.
+The structure with a formal charge close to zero or zero is the best and most stable lewis structure.

 To calculate the formal charge in the CH4 lewis structure.
 Use the formula given below-